dmbarbour/glas/docs/GlasApps.md

 * `sys.fork(N)` - blindly but fairly chooses and returns an integer in the range 0..(N-1).
 Diverges if N is not a positive integer.

 Fair choice means that, given sufficient opportunities, we'll eventually try all of them.
-However, it doesn't mean random choice.
-An optimizer could copy the thread and try multiple choices in parallel.
-A scheduler could systematically select forks in a predictable pattern.
+However, this doesn't imply *random* choice.
+A scheduler could run forks in a predictable pattern.
+Based on heuristics, some forks may run far more frequently than others.

 ## Random Data

-Random data needs attention for stability and performance in context of incremental computing, distribution, and orthogonal persistence.
-I've decided against a global CPRNG in this role because dealing with state and read-write conflicts becomes awkward.
-A viable alternative is to 'sample' a stable, cryptographically random field.
+The runtime can provide a cryptographic noise function:

-* `sys.random(Index, N)` - on the first call for any pair of arguments, returns a cryptographically unpredictable number in range `[0,N)` with a uniform distribution.
-Subsequent calls with the same arguments will return the same number within a runtime.
+* `sys.noise(Index, N)` - Within scope of a runtime, returns a constant integer in the range 0..(N-1).
+This result should be cryptographically unpredictable without first observing it, and should have a uniform distribution over indices.

-This API can be implemented statelessly via HMAC, with configuration of initial entropy.
-Users may always roll their own stateful PRNGs or CPRNGs.
+This function may be expensive, e.g. involving an HMAC on `(Index, N)`.
+Users may take it as a seed for more efficient pseudo-random number generators or noise functions.
+To robustly partition this random field, the Index may involve state keys.

 ## Time